-As we mentioned before, PCIe is an interface type.
-Undoubtedly, the PCIe card refers to the network card with PCIe interface.
-Currently, in the market, network or Lan card, video or graphics card, sound card, and hard drive controller card are commonly seen PCIe cards.
-Specifically, PCIe-based expansion cards are existed to fit into PCIe based slots in the motherboard of devices like host, server, and network switch.
-After inserting, a logical connection will be formed between PCIe card and slot to communicate with each other.
+Instead of performing like a bus that handles data from multiple sources, a PCI Express card can achieve a series of point-to-point connections via switches, in order to control where the data needs to go.
+After inserting a PCIe network card, a logical connection will be formed between the slot and it to communicate with each other.
 This connection, called an interconnect or link, enables a point-to-point communication channel between two PCIe ports, and allows both of them to send and receive ordinary PCI requests and interrupts.
-At the physical level, every PCIe slot contains one or more lanes.
-And each lane is composed of two different data transferring pairs, one pair for transmitting data and the other for receiving data.
+As the following diagram illustrates, the PCIe slot contains one or more lanes.
+For the x2 link, each lane is composed of two different data transferring pairs, one pair for transmitting data and the other for receiving data.
 Therefore, each lane consists of four wires or signal traces.

 |PCIe x1||18||25 mm|